My dog is scared of fireworks, what to do?

 Some dogs will want to pace or scratch at the door or “dig” if they are afraid of fireworks.
 Others will bark, and some will want to hunker down and get somewhere “safe.”
 I recommend encouraging the dog to lie down.

 A kennel (crate) is a good option to help your dog feel safe, especially if it is in a central part of the house.
 Some dogs will naturally retreat to their kennels or dog beds.
 Others will hide under a bed or a desk, and that’s OK too.
 As long as the dog is not hurting herself or chewing anything, consider putting a blanket or dog bed in one of these spots to encourage her to snuggle up and hide.
 You could also try a Thundershirt for dogs to help her feel more secure.
-Read a dog Thundershirt review here.
+You can read my dog Thundershirt review here.

 Give her a very tempting toy or bone like a Kong toy stuffed with peanut butter, hot dogs or hamburger.
 Don’t worry that you are “rewarding” the dog for her behavior.
 Instead, you are encouraging her to relax and focus on something else – chewing on the treat.
 Some dogs might not show interest in food if they are feeling anxious, so use the most tempting food possible.